ai-1st/atomic-db-interface/README.md

 })
 ```

+## Interface and Implementations

+This package provides the `AtomicDbInterface` which can be implemented by any database adapter.
+It includes two ready-to-use implementations:

+### AtomicMemoryDb

+An in-memory implementation perfect for testing and development.
+Supports all features including TTL-based expiration.

+### AtomicLRUCache

+A wrapper that adds LRU caching to any `AtomicDbInterface` implementation.
+Does not cache locks (they must always be fresh) or query results.

+### Custom Implementations

+You can implement `AtomicDbInterface` for any database.
+The interface defines:

+- `get(key)` - Get a single item
+- `getMany(keys)` - Get multiple items
+- `getLock(key)` - Get or create a lock with automatic TTL management
+- `set(items)` - Set items without atomicity
+- `setAtomic(items, locks)` - Set items atomically with lock verification
+- `delete(keys)` - Delete items
+- `query(query)` - Query items by primary key and optional sort key prefix
+- `stream(query)` - Stream query results

 ## Lock Management

-The library uses optimistic locking with automatic TTL management to prevent race conditions in atomic operations.
+The interface uses optimistic locking with automatic TTL management to prevent race conditions in atomic operations.
 Here's how it works:

 1. Lock objects are stored separately from the actual items using different sort keys
 2. Each lock object has a version that's updated on every atomic operation
-3. Locks automatically expire after 24 hours via DynamoDB's TTL feature
+3. Locks automatically expire after 24 hours via TTL feature
 4. When a lock is accessed within its last hour of validity, it's automatically refreshed with a new 24-hour TTL
 5. The `setAtomic` method requires both the item to update and its corresponding lock
 6. If the lock's version has changed since it was read, the operation fails with a `RaceCondition` error